mattlub/socket-pictionary/README.md

 - modularise much more
 - get basic functionality

+Clear up render logic:
+- render game screen first
+  - with chat
+  - and status bar e.g.
+    - hi player1!
+You're the artist.
+Word is 'ball'
+    - hi jon!
+You're guessing.
+The word is _ _ _ _
+- render new canvas each time game starts, or just blank the canvas

 ### improvements?
 - error handling
 - render functions should be more uniform